yoavSilber/NotePadPro/README.md

 ---

-_Built with ❤️ using modern web technologies_
+_Built using modern web technologies_